gilbert-baidya/GPBC-Calendar/EMAIL_SETUP_INSTRUCTIONS.md

 ━━━━━━━━━━━━━━━━━━━━━━━

 Added by: {{added_by}}
+Contact: {{contact_info}}
 Added on: {{timestamp}}

-View the full calendar at: [Your Calendar URL]
+View the full calendar at: https://gilbert-baidya.github.io/GPBC-Calendar/

 God Bless,
 GPBC Calendar System